2019 Campus-Wide Leadership Series

-The Campus-Wide Leadership Series presents highly successful professional leaders from all fields (not just healthcare) including our KUMC campus, the Kansas City area and nationally.
-Our goal with this leadership series is to teach people how to be leaders through the stories of other's experiences.
+The Campus-Wide Leadership Series presents highly successful professional leaders from all fields from our KUMC campus, the Kansas City community and beyond.
+Our primary goal with this leadership series is to teach people how to be leaders through the stories of other's experiences.

 Who Should Attend?

-All employees, including both faculty and staff, are encouraged to attend.
-This includes KUMC, the University of Kansas Health System, KUMC RI and all others employed on the KUMC and Westwood campuses.
-The target audiences on our Wichita and Salina campuses are welcome to join via Live Stream.
+All employees (faculty and staff), trainees and learners are encouraged to attend.
+This includes KUMC, the University of Kansas Health System, KUMC RI and all others at the KUMC and Westwood campuses.
+Those from the Wichita, Salina and Westwood campuses are welcome to join via Live Stream.

 How Do I Register?

 - To attend the KUMC campus event, click on an upcoming blue title or "Register Now" button below to sign up.
 Lunch is provided to the first 75 registered participants who show up at each event.